KevinGimbel/kevingimbel.github.io-old/about.md

 ### Fun Projects

+#### Bulllog
+Turn your `console.log()`s into super-fancy, CSS styled log messages!
+You can apply as many styles as you want (though not all will be applied because the console is limited)!
+You can find the code on [github.com](https://github.com/bullgit/Bulllog) or a Demo at [CodePen](http://codepen.io/kevingimbel/pen/LxdGE).

 #### Dull.js
 On my way to learn more JavaScript I made a small Function called dull.js that prints a phrase a bunch of times on a page.
 [Take a look here](http://bullg.it/dull-js/)